Requirements for a Strong Safety in Football

 - Accolades: 2x First Team All-Pro, 10x Second Team All-Pro, 12x Pro Bowl, NFL 75th Anniversary Team, NFL 100th Anniversary Team

 Ken Houston found just about every possible way for a defensive player to score a touchdown in his 14-year NFL career.
-He totaled 49 career interceptions and returned nine of them for touchdowns, and also recorded a touchdown from a punt return, fumble return, and blocker field goal return in his career.
+He totaled 49 career interceptions and returned nine of them for touchdowns, and also found the end zone from a punt return, fumble return, and blocker field goal return in his career.

 Writer Bio